 Amir2000 Image Automation | Case Study

-A local-first desktop pipeline that converts high-volume photo sets into deterministic filenames, review-ready metadata, and publish-ready website assets with a human approval gate.
+Automate high-volume photo sets into deterministic filenames, review-ready metadata, and publish-ready website assets while keeping a mandatory human approval gate.

 Python 3.13 SQLite + MySQL + FTP Ollama local inference Review-first publishing